-Once your software goes live, no one or nothing except a software publisher certificate can stop a cybercriminal from tampering with your codes.
+Once your software goes live, no one or nothing except a digital signing can stop a cybercriminal from tampering with your codes.
 However, it works wonders as the private key is used to encrypt the software’s hash.

 Thus, the code stays safe from any menaces of getting tampered with after it goes live.
 So, not just your users but also your brand enjoys 100% protection, and the cert makes sure there is zero interception from malicious actors.

 We all hate red flags, and it is the worst when they come with warning messages to software makers.
 It causes endless hassle for the developers, especially if Microsoft SmartScreen Reputation Filter triggers an unusual warning message upon installation.